-The pub does run tours of the caves in the pub, which form part of the network of caves below Nottingham city.
+The pub runs tours of the caves in the pub, which form part of the network of caves below Nottingham city.
 Or you might prefer the ghost tours at rival pub The Salutation Inn, which is across the road and believed to be frequented by 65 ghosts.
 It’s supposedly the most haunted place in Nottingham, with horror stories dating back to the 1200s.

 Nottinghamshire and the surrounding counties are full of beautiful landscapes and historic places to explore and enjoy.

 If you’re a National Trust member or historic properties enthusiast, visit Hardwick Hall and Chatsworth House in Derbyshire.
 They both sit on the border of Nottinghamshire, on the edge of the Peak District.